 Download the full Travelocity case study.

-Download the full Philips case study to learn more.
+Read the full amika case study to learn more.

 Influencer marketing is rapidly gaining popularity.
 No doubt marketers are catching on to the ROI and relationship-building potential.
 But just how big is it?
 And what challenges can marketers expect to face in the coming years?
 In 2015, Schlesinger Associates released a study in which 84% of marketers said they would launch at least one influencer campaign in the following year.
 Others have claimed that the industry of influencer marketing could soon balloon to $5-10 billion dollars in spend.